 Definition: The Scholarship of Teaching and Learning is the "systematic examination of issues about student learning and instructional conditions which promote the learning (i.e., building on previous scholarship and shared concerns), which is subjected to blind review by peers who represent the judgment of the profession, and, after review, is disseminated to the professional community."
-(Research Universities Consortium for the Advancement of the Scholarship of Teaching and Learning Policies and Procedures Supporting the Scholarship of

-Teaching and Learning in the Research University, Draft.
+(Research Universities Consortium for the Advancement of the Scholarship of Teaching and Learning Policies and Procedures Supporting the Scholarship of Teaching and Learning in the Research University, Draft.
+Carnegie Consortium for the Advancement of the Scholarship of the Advancement of the Scholarship of Teaching and Learning in the Research University, Draft.
+Carnegie Consortium for the Advancement of the Scholarship of the Advancement of the Scholarship of Teaching and Learning in the Research University, Draft.
+Carnegie Consortium for the Advancement of the Scholarship of the Scholarship of Teaching and Learning in the Research University, Draft.
+Carnegie Consortium for the Advancement of the Scholarship of the Scholarship of Teaching and Learning in the Research University, Draft.
 Carnegie Consortium for the Advancement of the Scholarship of Teaching and Learning, 2005.)